Standing waves for the NLS equation with competing nonlocal and local nonlinearities: the double $L^{2}$-supercritical

-The minimax method to $E_{\gamma ,\mu }$ restricted to $\mathcal{M}(c)$ can be used to prove Theorem \ref{t4} $(i)-(ii).$ However, in the proof of Theorem \ref{t4} $(iii),$ due to the complicate competing effect between Hartree type nonlinearity and the power nonlinearity, it is difficult to verify that functional $E_{\gamma ,\mu }$ is bounded below on $\mathcal{M} (c) $.
-Furthermore, we can not guarantee that an arbitrary $u\in S(c)$ can always be projected onto $\mathcal{M}(c)$ for $c>0$.
-For these reasons, the minimax argument to $E_{\gamma ,\mu }$ restricted to $\mathcal{M}(c)$ can not be applied directly.
-In order to overcome this difficulty, we shall introduce a submanifold of codimension $1$ in $S(c)$ given by
+For Theorem \ref{t4} $(b),$ due to the complicated competing effect between Hartree type nonlinearity and the power one, we can not guarantee that an arbitrary $u\in S(c)$ can always be projected onto $\mathcal{M}(c)$ for $c>0$ .
+Furthermore, it seems difficult to prove that the functional $E_{\gamma ,\mu }$ is bounded from below on $\mathcal{M}(c)$.
+For these reasons, inspired by \cite{CJ}, we shall introduce a submanifold of codimension $1$ in $S(c)$ given by